What is a hard disk partition? - Qiling Data Recovery

 The four standard partitions are often called the primary partitions.

-Partitions configured into an extended partition are often referred to as logical partitions.
+When partitions are configured into an extended partition, they are often referred to as logical partitions.

 Partition Types

-When a partition is created, a special byte of data is written to record what type of partition it is.
+When a partition is created, a special byte of data is written to identify what type of partition it is.

-Because one hard disk may be shared by multiple operating systems, operating systems tend to agree on the meaning of these values.
+Due to one hard disk being shared by multiple operating systems, operating systems tend to agree on the meaning of these values.

-The table below lists some of the partition types in use.
+The table lists various partition types, including those in use.

 Partition Number Partition Type